Blockstream/satellite/doc/antenna-pointing.md

 or have it done professionally.
 If you install it yourself, proceed with the following steps:

-1. Certify that the pole on which the dish is mounted is completely level.
+1. Certify that the pole on which the dish is mounted is entirely level.
 2. Set the elevation of the antenna to the parameter provided by the antenna aiming tool (above).
 Many antennas will have an elevation scale on the back of the dish that you can use to set the approximate elevation.